 The British Council is committed to:

-- performing privacy impact assessments to protect the privacy and rights and freedoms of its customers and employees
+- performing privacy impact assessments to protect the privacy and rights and freedoms of its customers, staff and relevant wider stakeholders

-- protecting the confidentiality, integrity and availability of the information it collects, stores, transfers and processes in accordance with UK law and international good practice, and to meeting its legal requirements and contractual obligations
+- protecting the confidentiality, integrity, availability and resilience of the information it collects, stores, transfers and processes in accordance with UK law and international good practice, and to meeting its legal requirements and contractual obligations

 - explaining why it needs personal information, only asking for the personal information it needs and only sharing personal information within the British Council and with other organisations as necessary or where the person concerned has given their consent

-- clearly and openly communicating to its customers and employees the purposes for processing their personal information, including the legal bases for processing and limiting the purposes to only what has been communicated or where there is a legal obligation
+- clearly and openly communicating to its customers, staff and relevant wider stakeholders the purposes for processing their personal information, including the legal bases for processing and limiting the purposes to only what has been communicated or where there is a legal obligation

 - not keeping personal information for longer than necessary

 - taking measures to protect the rights and freedoms of individuals whose personal information may be transferred to countries with differing data protection laws

 - ensuring that actual or suspected breaches of information security are reported and investigated

 - assessing the maturity of its information security controls annually